sparkflows/writing-new-node/README.md

 * src/main/java/fire/examples/nodes/NodeTestPrintFirstNRows.java
     * example node
 * src/main/java/fire/examples/workflow/WorkflowTest.java
-    * example workflow
+    * example workflow which uses the node NodeTestPrintFirstNRows and executes it
 * pom.xml
 * README.md
+    * this README file which provides the steps of execution.

 ## Building

 ### Install the Fire jar to the local maven repository

 Writing new Node depends on the Fire jar file.
+The Fire jar file provides the parent class for any new Node.
 Use the below commands to install the fire jar in your local maven repo.

     mvn install:install-file -Dfile=fire-core-1.3.0.jar -DgroupId=fire  -DartifactId=fire-core  -Dversion=1.3.0 -Dpackaging=jar